Dry mouth causes and what you can do about them

-What to do about a dry mouth
+What does a dry mouth mean?

 - A blocked nose: Constantly breathing through your mouth can sometimes cause dry mouth.

 - Certain medications: Dry mouth can be a common side effect for many prescription and non-prescription drugs, including antihistamines, antidepressants, and diuretics.
+If you find your mouth is constantly dry after starting these medications, speak to your doctor.

 - Certain medical treatments: Damage to the saliva glands from radiation and chemotherapy treatments to the head and neck can affect the amount of saliva produced.